-Fundraising is just one part of the equation for community groups (see our article on how to fundraise).
+Fundraising is just one part of the equation for community groups.
 Once income is being generated (and spent), it’s crucial to manage your finances.
 That includes creating a budget, being prepared for any expenses, keeping track of money, and regularly reporting back to group members and stakeholders.

 Financial management is vital to a group’s survival for several reasons: to have a clear idea of income and costs, to plan ahead, to prepare accurate financial reports, and for accounting and/or legal purposes.

 The information below is intended as an overview; see CommunityNet Aotearoa for an in-depth guide to financial management and contact the IRD about your group’s tax obligations.
 Accountants are also very good people to get advice from and worthwhile having as part of your group.

 Nominate someone in your group to act as treasurer, ideally a person who has experience with managing money.
 They will be responsible for overseeing bank accounts, managing financial records, sending invoices, paying bills, preparing tax returns, preparing monthly and/or annual reports (including the annual budget), and recommending ways to cut costs.

 Financial planning is an important part of money management.
 Your group needs to agree on how you will – and won’t – spend money during the year, and also anticipate any dips in your bank balance.
 It involves taking a realistic look at your current situation and creating goals for where you’d like to be.

 Financial planning is an ongoing process, from creating your initial budget (e.g. for funding applications), to refining the budget once funding is granted, and then managing the budget once the project is underway.